Skip to content

 A good rule of thumb: 36" x 30" covers most personnel access, and you size up when you need to move equipment or run a ladder with a safety rail.
 Measure the rough opening in the deck rather than the finished interior, and confirm the curb height suits your roof assembly and insulation thickness.

 A roof smoke vent is a code-recognized opening that releases heat and smoke during a fire.
 The single-door SafeMAX design uses gas springs and a damper to open the cover — against a 10 psf snow load — in not less than two seconds after the 165°F fusible link activates, or when pulled from interior or exterior cables.
-It is well-suited to factories, warehouses, hoistways, and elevator shafts.
+It's well-suited to factories, warehouses, hoistways, and elevator shafts.
 Key design factors include the total vent area required by code for your occupancy and building size, the effective vent area, and the roof structural support.
-If you are venting for code, choose "Smoke / heat venting" in the Finder.
+If you're venting for code, choose "Smoke / heat venting" in the finder.

 What is a roof hatch?